guangxush/LearnEng/Dictation/README.md

 129. Respecting(Admire/Appreciating/Recognizing) the dignity(merit/worthiness/importance/honor) of a human being is giving that person the freedom to choose.
 130. Spain's talented Midfielders utilized(used/employed/took advantage of) their qucik-touch passing strategy.
 Known back home as "tiki toka", to contribute(provide/give them) to all 4 goals.
 131. - There! see?
 (It's a)Piece of cake.
      - How everybody doing back them?
      - PJ keeps poking(刺/戳) me with his rib.
-   - It's called breathing.
+     - It's called breathing(呼吸).
-   - Honey, Gabe doesn't have a seatbelt.
+     - Honey, Gabe doesn't have a seatbelt(安全带 ).
      - Or a seat.
      - He'll be fine, Hey.
 Charlie, are you comfortable?
      - No.
      - Bob?
      - Yes?
      - New Car?
      - New car.
+132. To spank or not to spank?
+It's a controversy that creates a huge divide among parents.